 70 years after going extinct on the subcontinent, last week, the cheetah — the world’s fastest land animal — returned to India as part of the government’s latest conservation effort.

-Last Saturday, eight cheetahs were flown in from Namibia on a chartered Boeing 747 jet from Windhoek, Namibia, to Gwalior in the Indian state of Madhya Pradesh and then transported by helicopter to Kuno National Park.
-They were welcomed at the park by Indian Prime Minister Narendra Modi, and this marked the first time a large carnivore has been moved across continents and reintroduced in the wild.
+Last Saturday, eight cheetahs were flown in on a chartered Boeing 747 jet from Windhoek, Namibia, to Gwalior in the Indian state of Madhya Pradesh and then transported by helicopter to Kuno National Park.
+They were welcomed at the park by Indian Prime Minister Narendra Modi, marking the first time a large carnivore has been moved across continents and reintroduced in the wild.

 “To save cheetahs from extinction, we need to create permanent places for them on Earth.
 India has areas of grassland and forest habitat, which are appropriate for this species,” said Laurie Marker, founder of the Cheetah Conservation Fund, an international nonprofit that has helped the Indian and Namibian governments with this latest initiative.